zifangu/heart-rate-variability/README.md

 # Heart Rate Variability Among College Students Using Detrended Fluctuation Analysis (DFA)

-This repository contains a demonstration of the ongoing research , including raw data, sample code, and sample results.
-Majority of the study subjects data are omitted to protect the integrity of the study as well as the privacy of the participants.
+This repository is a demonstration of an ongoing research, including raw data, sample code, and sample results.
+Majority of the subjects' data are omitted to protect the integrity of the study as well as the privacy of the participants.

 Faculty Sponsor:
 * Dr. Carolyn Martsberger

 Code Authors:
 * David Aguillard
-* Ivan Gu
+* Zifan(Ivan) Gu

 The raw data collected on subjects has two major categories:
 * Unbounded 24-hour data on a college campus